NaveenKaliannan/guide-to-good-software/mygithub-cheatsheet.md

-Configuring your /home/naveen/.gitconfig.
+Configuring your /home/naveen/.gitconfig and /my-repository/.git.
 For example, user id, password
 ```
 git config
 ```